cloudify-cosmo/docs.getcloudify.org/content/manager_webui/custom-widgets.md

       widget.css
 ```

-If you want to use **Pure Vanilla Java Script** and you would like to create a widget named `blueprint`, the widget library will look as follows:
+If you want to use **Pure Vanilla Java Script** and you want to create a widget named `blueprint`, the widget library looks like this:
 ```
 /widgets
    /blueprint